mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 A believer who is occupied with Christ and living in the Word is constantly “renewing his mind” by a process in which he continually takes in (inhales) the Word of God and exercises the Word (exhales).
 Let’s read ahead…

-* [Eph.
-4:22-24] (https://www.biblegateway.com/passage/?search=Eph.+4%3A22-24), _That you put off concerning the former manner of life the old man, which is corrupt according to the deceitful lusts, and BE RENEWED IN THE SPIRIT OF YOUR MIND, and that you put on the new man, which after God is created in righteousness and true holiness._
+* Eph.
+4:22-24, _That you put off concerning the former manner of life the old man, which is corrupt according to the deceitful lusts, and BE RENEWED IN THE SPIRIT OF YOUR MIND, and that you put on the new man, which after God is created in righteousness and true holiness._

-The apostle Paul makes a very similar plea to the Christians in Rome in [Romans 12] (https://www.biblegateway.com/passage/?search=Romans+12).
+The apostle Paul makes a very similar plea to the Christians in Rome in Romans 12.

 * [Romans 12:1,2] (https://www.biblegateway.com/passage/?search=Romans+12%3A1-2), _I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world, but be ye transformed by the RENEWING OF YOUR MIND, that you may prove what is that good, and acceptable, and perfect, will of God._